internetguru/laravel-feedback/README.md

   Custom label displayed for the field.
 If omitted, a reasonable label is generated.
 For duplicate names, labels will auto-increment when omitted, e.g. Email 1, Email 2.

 - `fallback` (optional)\
   Fallback value for empty or unchecked optional fields.
-Defaults to `n/a`.
+Defaults to `empty`.

 - `error` (optional)\
   You can pass an array of rule => message pairs to define custom error messages for specific validation rules, e.g.: